Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs: Numerical scheme and error analysis

 \section{Numerical scheme and error analysis}

-We describe the numerical scheme and derive an error bound of our method.
+We describe the numerical scheme and derive the error bounds of our method.
 From here on, we denote by $C_2$ any constant depending only on the data of the BSDE \eqref{BSDE}: $T$, $X_0$, $b$, $\sigma$, $g$, $f$, $p_b$, and $p_w$.
-Note that the constant does not depend on the penalty parameter $\lambda$.
+Note that the constant $C_2$ does not depend on the penalty parameter $\lambda$.